Sanghren/snowboard/README.md

 ### Docker

 I created a first version of a Docker container for Snowboard .
-It does not support yet ENV variable correctly (I have an issue open for this if someone want to take a look :)  )

 Docker compose way for a node running locally :
 ````shell script